What Is A Business Insurance?

 6. Business Interruption Insurance

-Business interruption insurance compensates for lost income and ongoing expenses if your business is forced to temporarily close due to a covered event, such as a fire or natural disaster.
+Business interruption insurance compensates for lost income and ongoing expenses if your business temporarily closes due to a covered event, such as a fire or natural disaster.

 7. Commercial Auto Insurance

 Commercial auto insurance provides coverage for vehicles used for business purposes.
-It protects against accidents, damage, and liability claims related to company-owned vehicles or vehicles used by employees for business operations.
+It protects against accidents, damage, and liability claims related to company-owned cars or vehicles employees use for business operations.

 The Benefits of Business Insurance